Tuupertunut/JavaFXGetterGenerator/README.md

-# JavaFxPropertyHelper NetBeans Plugin
+# JavaFX Getter Generator NetBeans Plugin

-This NetBeans plugin will help to generate get/set methods for JavaFx properties that are contained within a POJO.
+This NetBeans plugin will help to generate get/set methods for JavaFX properties that are contained within a POJO.

-The standard get/set code generator creates the following get/set methods for a JavaFx property which is not ideal:
+The standard get/set code generator creates the following get/set methods for a JavaFX property which is not ideal:

 ```java
 private StringProperty name;